mrkaland95/inf226-oblig2/README.md

 Database etc.

 Part 2A:
+Notes about security.
+1.Prepared statements have been implemented for all queries that are sent to the database.
+2. Passwords are salted and hashed before being stored in the database, ensuring that even if a leak were to happen, the user's credentials cannot be used at another website.
+3. The user password can still get leaked during transit from the client, since the current implementation only uses HTTP, with no TLS
+    So obviously during an actual deployment, the server would have a HTTPS implemented to ensure this cannot happen.

+# TODO
-1. Use the python "secrets" library to generate a cryptographically secure secret key for the app.
+5. Use the python "secrets" library to generate a cryptographically secure secret key for the app.
-2. Added a new table for users - Done
+6. Added a new table for users - Done

 For storing passwords in the database, i used the "bcrypt" library, which simplies the hashing and salting off passwords.